ScriptEd-Year2-Cristo-Rey/final-project/README.md

 ![like a boss](http://i.giphy.com/3VMZDyn8uOU0g.gif)

 After interning at a bunch of different companies and then landing a great job, you've decided you would like to be your own boss.
-You and your business partners are going to start your own company.
+You and your business partners are going to start your own company!

 ### Project Themes